jlooper/school-site/README.md

 3. Connect your web site to your API by editing the route pages where the API path is embedded.

 > A note about forms: the forms are all built into the site and data is collected on Netlify.
 This site is setup for deployment on Netlify.

+> A note about the Discussion boards.
+For students, if there is a desire to keep the discussions private, you can make the repo private and invite the students individually or as a group to join.
+Discussions are held openly to avoid trolling/bullying.
 ## Tech Stack

 Learn about everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte);